Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 How Shopify compares to WizCommerce

-The biggest difference is that Shopify is built for B2C brands willing to piece together functionality through apps; whereas, WizCommerce is purpose-built for B2B ecommerce businesses, where wholesale-specific features, like customer-specific catalogs, quote workflows, and sales-assisted ordering, are native to the platform.
+The biggest difference is that Shopify is built for B2C brands willing to piece together functionality through apps.
+WizCommerce is purpose-built for B2B ecommerce, with wholesale-specific features such as customer-specific catalogs, quote workflows, and sales-assisted ordering built into the platform.

 Why do B2B brands choose WizCommerce?

-Native B2B ecommerce: Built specifically for wholesale needs with custom pricing tiers, quote management, MOQs, volume discounts, and separate trade portals, all without requiring expensive enterprise upgrades or third-party apps.
+• Native B2B ecommerce: Built specifically for wholesale with custom pricing tiers, quote management, MOQs, volume discounts, and separate trade portals, all without requiring expensive enterprise upgrades or third-party apps.

-Stable, transparent pricing: Eliminates transaction fees on your own sales and avoids the “surprise costs” of essential features, keeping more revenue in your business.
+• Stable, transparent pricing: Eliminates transaction fees on your own sales and avoids the surprise ongoing costs of essential features, keeping more revenue in your business at every level of sales volume.

-All-in-one functionality: Reduces software costs and tech stack complexity by including advanced multi-warehouse inventory, customer segmentation, flexible payment terms, and detailed analytics directly in the platform.
+• All-in-one functionality: Reduces software costs and tech stack complexity by including multi-warehouse inventory, customer groups segmentation, flexible payment terms, and advanced analytics directly in the platform.
+This removes the dependency on external tools that drives up Shopify B2B cost for most operators.

 A customer success story: Howard Elliott